fialund/bibook/bibook/retrieval/blast.md

 1. **Seeding**: The matching k-tuples, known as "seeds," are used as anchor points for the alignment procedure.
 The list of k-tuples is expanded to include any k-tuples that match with an alignment score above a threshold T.

 3. **Extension**: BLAST extends these seeds in both directions, creating larger alignments.
-This extension continues until the alignment score drops below a threshold, preventing poor alignments from extending.
+This extension continues until the alignment score drops below a threshold, preventing poor (or low-scoring) alignments from extending.
 These extended matches are known as high-scoring segment pairs (HSPs).

 4. **Alignment Scoring**: Each extended alignment is scored based on the similarity between the aligned regions, taking into account matches, mismatches, and gaps.